dresswithpockets/dresswithpockets.github.io/_posts/2025-03-19-godot-stair-stepping.md

 I've played plenty of games that don't use stair clipping at all but have really smooth stair stepping - like Selaco, Ion Fury, and Quake 3.
 I want the boon of a robust character controller that can walk up and down any appropriate geometry with satisfying smoothing.

-## Enter: `body_test_motion`
+## Enter: `test_move`

-Godot's `PhsyicsServer3D` has a function, [`body_test_motion`](https://docs.godotengine.org/en/4.4/classes/class_physicsserver3d.html#class-physicsserver3d-method-body-test-motion), which tests if a particular motion applied to a `PhysicsBody3D` will hit anything.
+Godot's `PhysicsBody3D` has a function, [`test_move`](https://docs.godotengine.org/en/4.4/classes/class_physicsbody3d.html#class-physicsbody3d-method-test-move), which tests if a particular motion applied to a `PhysicsBody3D` will hit anything.
 The test gives us back some useful information in the result, like how far the test travelled before hitting anything, and the normal of the surface the test hit.

 So, we could do a test motion downward, with its origin at `global_position + (velocity * delta) + Vector3(0, max_step_height, 0)`, with a downard motion thats `max_step_height` in length:

 ```
-                        body_test_motion
+                           test_move
                            ┌──────┐
                            │      │
                            │      │